AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/outbox.md

 - Will revert with `Outbox__InvalidVersion(uint256 entry, uint256 message)` if the version of the entry and message sender don't match (wrong rollup).

 ## `get()`
-Retries the `entry` for a given message.
+Retrieves the `entry` for a given message.
 The entry contains fee, occurrences, deadline and version information.

 ```solidity
 function get(bytes32 _entryKey)